SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ---
-title: "Ringboard: the infinitely scalable clipboard manager for Linux"
+title: 'Ringboard: the infinitely scalable clipboard manager for Linux'
 subtitle: Technical overview of a high-performance multi-arena ring allocator database

 image: /assets/projects/ringboard/demo.png
 image_alt: A screenshot demo-ing the various clients.
-image_caption: "Ringboard TUI on the left, Ringboard CLI and GUI on the right (top and bottom respectively)."
+image_caption: Ringboard TUI on the left, Ringboard CLI and GUI on the right (top and bottom respectively).

 categories: [Projects, Performance, Clipboard, Ringboard]
 redirect_from: